RVledder/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 ### When to Use

-Whenever you have interactive blocks that rely on global state that may change due to navigation events, ensuring consistency across different parts of your application.
+Whenever you have interactive blocks that rely on global state or local context that may change due to navigation events, ensuring consistency across different parts of your application.

 ### Best Practices for using `getServerState()` and `getServerContext()`